GenSpectrum/dashboards/website/CONTRIBUTING.md

 ### Frontend

-We make use of two frameworks: Astro, React, and Tailwindcss.
+We make use of some major libraries: Astro, React, Daisyui, and Tailwindcss.

 - use Astro when possible (for performance reasons)
     - however avoid script tags, since they are harder to maintain.
 In this case use React.